 - Naruto normally does a decent job of avoiding this since most characters focus more on avoiding hits than taking them and even the strongest enemy can't just sit there and take things like knives without flinching, but several fights stand out, particularly the conflict between Naruto and Sasuke right before the filler.
 It's pretty much a fight to see who can get up more times from a rock-shattering blow.

-- The majority of that was just added to the anime, though (6-Tails Naruto vs. Pain was even worse in that aspect).
-What was really the indication of who was winning was who had to rely on their Super Powered Evil Side first, with the whole fight escalating until they were both using all that they could.
+- Later 6-Tails Naruto vs. Pain's last animated corpse has the only real indication of who was winning being who had to rely on their Super-Powered Evil Side first, with the whole fight escalating until they were both using all that they could.
 Then it ended after one attack.

 - It's a good thing people watch Bobobo-bo Bo-bobo for the humor, because the bizarre fighting styles make it almost impossible to tell what moves are supposed to be powerful enough to finish off an opponent.
 (In early episodes, it was usually by following up a particularly confusing sequence with a direct nose hair attack.)